geomatics-io/ObjectListView/cs/trunk/docs/blog4.rst

   * to allow items to be dropped between rows;

   * to allow drops on the background of the control.

 You could also allow dropping on subitems, change the colouring of the target highlighting, or even tweak how information message were presented to the user.
 Knock yourself out :)

 Handling the drag
 -----------------

+Let's handle drags that come from the other `TreeListView` first.

 To tell the control that it's OK for a drop to happen, you have to listen for the `ModelCanDrop` event.
 Something like this::

     private void HandleModelCanDrop(object sender, BrightIdeasSoftware.ModelDropEventArgs e) {
+        e.Handled = true;
         e.Effect = DragDropEffects.None;
         if (e.SourceModels.Contains(e.TargetModel))
             e.InfoMessage = "Cannot drop on self";